dnolter959/autodiff/docs/milestone1.md

   - The core data data structures include the inputs:

-    - function_output:
+    - `function_output`:
-      - Type: List[str]
+      - Type: `List[str]`
       - Description: list of strings where each value represents the output of the function $f: R^n \rightarrow R^m$ in each dimension.
-Thus function_output[i] represents the return of function $f$ at dimension $i+1$.
+Thus `function_output[i]` represents the return of function $f$ at dimension $i+1$.

-    - inputs:
+    - `inputs`:
-      - Type: Dict[str, float]
+      - Type: `Dict[str, float]`
       - Description: dictionary of input values for vector $x$ to function $f: R^n \rightarrow R^m$.
-Key represents the name of the input variable that is used in function_output and value is the number we calculate the derivative at.
+Key represents the name of the input variable that is used in `function_output` and value is the number we calculate the derivative at.
-    - ad:
+    - `ad`:
-      - Type: AutoDiff
+      - Type: `AutoDiff`
-      - Description: class where the forward or backward automaticdifferention is performed.
+      - Description: class where the forward or backward automatic differention is performed.

-Dual numbers will be used inside the AutoDiff class to perform forward automatic differentiation using the DualNumber class.
+  - Dual numbers will be used inside the `AutoDiff` class to perform forward automatic differentiation using the `DualNumber` class.

 - What method and name attributes will your classes have?

-  - The DualNumber class will have two instance variables representing the real and dual part of the dual number.
+  - The `DualNumber` class will have two instance variables representing the real and dual part of the dual number.
 It will overwrite most of the dunder methods that are used in mathmatical expressions, such as binary operations, comparison, equality, etc.

 ```python
 class DualNumber: